Last Updated on May 17, 2026 by Ryan Roberts

 How much does working with a startup lawyer cost?

-Once you understand the job, the pricing questions get easier to frame.
-Startup legal costs vary a lot by stage, complexity, and how organized you are before the work starts.
+Once you understand the job, pricing becomes easier to frame.
+Startup legal costs vary by stage, complexity, and how organized you are before the work starts.
 The cleaner answer is not a single number.

-It is a range by workstream, plus a warning that bills rise fast when your documents are messy, your counterparty is aggressive, or your team waits until the deal is urgent.
+It is a range by workstream, plus a warning that bills rise quickly when your documents are messy, your counterparty is aggressive, or your team waits until the deal is urgent.

 For standard formation work, founder papering, and initial cleanup, founder-facing market guides commonly place the range around low-thousands rather than tens of thousands.